BruceChanJianLe/brucechanjianle.github.io/_posts/2024-12-22-cs-linux-services_part1.md

 ---

 > Ahh...Linux services, cannot talk about them without mentioning systemd!
+> Let's go over some theoretical things of Linux services in the first part,
+> and we shall have a more practical example on the second part!

 Linux services are vital components of the system, responsible for ensuring various functionalities run smoothly.